-Another school of thought suggests that when conducting any form of exercise, there is a tendency to breathe through the mouth, which is why so many people new to exercising get out of breath.
+Another school of thought suggests that when conducting any form of exercise, there is a tendency to breathe through the mouth.
+This is why so many people new to exercising get out of breath.
 The proper way is to breathe through the nose.
 All experts do agree, however, that breathing during exercise routines should be normal and not forced.

 Engaging in cardiovascular or aerobic workouts is another example in which breathing should be natural.
-It’s advised to breathe in through the nose and out through the mouth, which allows the heart rate ad breathing to slow down.
+It’s advised to breathe in through the nose and out through the mouth.
+This allows the heart rate and breathing to slow down.
 Yet, professionals who teach Yoga instruct their students to breathe only through the mouth.

-Sound confusing?
 Well, the best advice is when in doubt breathe normally.
-Eventually, the more practice you have the more you will be able to get the breathing part of exercising down to a science.
+Eventually, the more practice you have the more you will be able to get it down to a science.